Zoo Quest: Zoo Quest in Colour

 In 2016, the BBC announced that footage from the first three Zoo Quest expeditions had been unearthed by the BBC Natural History Unit and discovered to have been shot in colour.
 At the time of the programme's inception in the 1950s, the BBC's film unit preferred 35mm film for television programmes.
 However, 35 mm cameras were often large and unwieldy, and Attenborough wished to use the more lightweight, handheld 16 mm film cameras for filming Zoo Quest abroad.
 The BBC eventually relented but only on the condition that colour film stock was used, as it allegedly provided the best picture quality for the format.
 (The BBC did not begin routine colour broadcasting until 1967.)
 This film was then stored away and forgotten until 2015 when an archivist reviewing the reels of film realized they were in colour.

 As a result, a special programme, Zoo Quest in Colour, was broadcast on BBC Four on 17 May 2016.
 Ninety minutes in duration, the programme features footage from the first three episodes, showcasing highlights from Zoo Quest trips to West Africa and South America.
 It also includes notable scenes from Zoo Quest for a Dragon, in which a Komodo dragon was filmed in the wild for the first time.
 A few shots remain in black and white due to being filmed in low-light conditions on more sensitive black-and-white stock, and the programme also incorporates some of the original black-and-white studio footage.
 All of the colour material was remastered directly from the original negatives, resulting in much higher quality than the grainy and somewhat worn black-and-white kinescope film prints previously used.

 Attenborough said: "I was astonished when someone said we've got nearly all the film of the first three expeditions you did in colour.
 I said, 'it's impossible, we shot in black and white'."
 He then recalled the original reasoning behind using colour film stock.

 Music

 The theme music was "Peter" from Peter and the Wolf, Op.
 67 by Sergei Prokofiev.
-The opening and closing music for the Paraguay programmes was "La Llegada" ("The Arrival"), composed by Enrique Samaniego, the famous Paso Yobai harpist.
+The opening and closing music for the Paraguay programmes was the traditional Paraguayan tune "Pájaro Campana" (The Bell Bird), performed by Trio Los Paraguayos "The Bell Bird".